 Dividends earned on holding an investment in equity instrument are recognized as dividend income in the consolidated statements of income when the right to receive the payment has been established, unless the dividend clearly represents a recovery of the part of the cost of the investment.
-When investment in equity instruments at FVOCI is derecognized, the related accumulated gains or losses previously reported in the consolidated statements of changes in equity are never reclassified to the consolidated statements of income.
+When investment in equity instruments at FVOCI is derecognized, the related accumulated gains or losses previously reported in equity are never reclassified to profit or loss.

-The Group has no investment in debt securities as of December 31, 2020 and 2019.
+The Group has no investment in debt securities as of December 31, 2021 and 2020.